jackfranklin/talk-architecting-breaking-borders/architecting-bb.md

 # Tell, don't ask

 This function refers to `carousel` three times.
-Is this the bes place for this code?
+Is this the best place for this code?

 ---